Complement of HMS Bounty: Ned Young

 Edward "Ned" Young (c.
 1762 – 25 December 1800), was a British sailor, mutineer and co-founder of the mutineers' Pitcairn Island settlement.
 Young was born on the West Indian island of Saint Kitts.
 He apparently came from a poor family, but he did attend school.
 An 1825 Royal Navy biography reports that he was the nephew of Sir George Young, Baronet.
 He joined the crew of the Bounty as a midshipman.
 Young was asleep during the mutiny, and did not wake until after it was over.
 Thus, he neither participated in the mutiny nor was able to fight against it or join Bligh and others who left the ship in a long boat.
 Young was the only crew member to sleep through this ordeal.
-However, he soon announced that he fully supported Christian and the mutineers, and that he would never attempt to return to England.
+However, he soon fully supported Christian and the mutineers, and that he would never attempt to return to England.
 He joined Christian on the voyage to Pitcairn.

 On Pitcairn, Young took charge of the distillery and brewed a primitive alcohol.
 In October 1793, when conflict broke out between the mutineers and the four surviving Tahitian men, Young slept through most of this battle as well, and was protected by a Tahitian woman who largely supported the mutineers.
 Young did help to hunt down and kill Neho, one of the Tahitian men.
 The other three surviving mutineers were Matthew Quintal, William McCoy and John Adams.
 Young was accepted as the leader of the island, and Adams became his friend and deputy, though some sources seem to indicate that the two men had an equal amount of power.
 They gained much more respect than McCoy and Quintal, who became alcoholics.
 Quintal became increasingly alcoholic and threatened to kill the entire community; Adams and Young killed Quintal to prevent this from happening, making themselves the only two surviving mutineers.
 It was after this episode that the distillery was shut down by Young.
 Meanwhile, they had established fruit plantations and had many children by their Tahitian wives.

-In 1799 Young began to suffer from asthma.
+In 1799 Young began to experience asthma.
 At about the same time, he became more religious.
 The other islanders converted to Christianity, and Young taught Adams and several of the children to read and write.
 Young's health became progressively worse and eventually he died of asthma, but Adams continued his work of educating the women and children, taking control over leadership of the island, and lived to see the island rediscovered by American and British ships.

 Many of Young's and the mutineers' descendants continue to live on Pitcairn Island or Norfolk Island.